sje30/sharing-report/editorial-outline.md

 * Include with your code a widely-used permission license such as MIT or BSD

 * Use a version control system (such as git) to develop the code and include the version control database with the final deposition of the code.

+* When working code written by others, observe Daniel Kahneman's 'reproducibility etiquette' and have a discussion with the authors of the code to give them a chance to fix bugs or respond to issues you've identified before you make any public statements.

 # Pledge